 Grey Water Pollution

-The next huge cruise pollution cause is from sewage.
-Classified as blackwater, around 30,000 gallons of sewage is deposited into the ocean by cruise ships.
-Sewage includes waste from the toilets and the health facilities provided in the cruise ship.
-Such sewage is rich in bacteria and algae adversely affecting the oceanic life-forms and the entire marine eco-system
+Classified as Blackwater, cruise ships deposit around 210,000 gallons of human sewage into the ocean during a week’s voyage.
+Sewage includes waste from the toilets and the health facilities on the cruise ship.
+Such wastewater is rich in bacteria and algae, adversely affecting the oceanic life-forms and the entire marine ecosystem.

 Solid Waste Pollution